Standards of Professional Courtesy and Administrative Orders

 - Attorneys shall cooperate with counsel for each party to the action during trials and evidentiary hearings by disclosing the identities of all witnesses reasonably expected to be called and the length of time needed to present their entire case.
 Attorneys should cooperate with a request to call a witness out of turn when the circumstances justify it, unless a client’s material rights would be adversely affected.

-- In the courtroom, Attorneys shall not use tobacco in any form, chew gum, or bring bottles, beverage containers, paper cups, or edibles, except as permitted by the Court.
+- In the courtroom, attorneys shall not use tobacco in any form, chew gum, or bring bottles, beverage containers, paper cups, or edibles, except as permitted by the Court.

 - Attorneys shall turn off or place in silent mode all cell phones and pagers.
-Attorneys shall further turn off or mute the audio of any computers brought into or used in Court, unless specifically permitted by the Court as part of the proceedings.
+Attorneys shall further turn off or mute the audio of any computers brought into or used in court, unless specifically permitted by the court as part of the proceedings.

 Section I. 3.
-Producing requested discovery documents in the middle of one of several boxes of unindexed, unorganized materials with no clue or annotation may be obstructionist or vexatious.
+Producing requested discovery documents in the middle of one of several boxes of nonindexed, unorganized materials with no clue or annotation may be obstructionist or vexatious.
 Any misleading response obscuring the existence of discoverable material, of course, should as well be deterred.
 It would be in the interest of professionalism to deter both the “needle in the haystack” document production and a response to discovery calculated to mislead.

 Section III.
 1. See Boca Burger, Inc v.
 Forum, 912 So.2d 561 (Fla.
 2005).

 Approved by the Orange County Bar Association’s Executive Council on February 10, 2009, Tad Yates, President.
 Approved by the Judges of Orange County on June 23, 2009.